Slices of Parameter Space for Meromorphic Maps with Two Asymptotic Values: Topological structure of the Shift Locus

 The proof of the lemma is based on a technique that originally appeared in the unpublished thesis of Wittner, \cite{Wit}.
 The technique, called ``critical point surgery'', is used to model pieces of the cubic connected locus on the dynamical plane of a quadratic polynomial.
 In \cite{GK}, it was adapted to describe slices of $Rat_2$, the parameter space of rational maps of degree two with an attracting fixed point.
 Like the $Rat_2$ case, we have two singular values, but unlike that case, our singular values are asymptotic values and our maps are infinite degree and have an essential singularity.
 We choose as our model an $f_{\la}$ with $\la$ in the period $1$ shell component of $\calm_{\la}$.
 This is the unbounded yellow component in figure~\ref{lambdaplane} and is denoted by $\Omega_1$.
 As we saw at the end of section~\ref{fatoucomps}, the attracting basin of the fixed point of $f_{\la}$ is simply connected and completely invariant.
 Our model space will be the annulus formed by removing a dynamically defined disk from this basin. \end{remark}

 Before we give the proof in detail, we give an outline.
 Below, we assume, as we have been doing, that $\rho$ is fixed and all the functions $f_{\la}$ belong to $\calf_{2}$.

 \begin{enumerate} \item Since the multiplier map is a universal cover of a shell component to the punctured unit disk, we can find a $\la_0$ in $\Omega_1 \subset \calm_{\la}$ such that the multiplier at the fixed point $q_0$ of $f_{\la_0}$ equals the fixed value $\rho$.
 This choice is convenient because the map $f_{\la_0}$ is quasiconformally conjugate to a map $\sigma \tan z$ whose Julia set, by \cite{KK}, is a quasiconformal image of the real line.
-In fact, if we take $\rho$ real, $\sigma$ is real, the Julia set of $f_{\la_0}$ is a line parallel to the imaginary axis and the attracting basin of $f_{\la_0}$ is a simply connected, completely invariant half plane containing the asymptotic value $\la_0$.
-Following the notation in section~\ref{fatoucomps} we denote the basin of $f_{\la_0}$ by $K_0$. \item We make the model space by removing from $K_0$ a closed dynamically defined topological disk $\Delta$ which contains the fixed point $q_0$ in its interior and $\la_0$ on its boundary.
-We define the map $E$ from $\cals_{\la}^0$ to $K_0 \setminus \Delta$ as follows: to each $\lambda\in \cals_{\la}^0$, we construct a map $\xi_{\la}$ from a subset of the attracting basin $A_\lambda$ of $0$ containing both asymptotic values into the attracting basin $K_0$ of $f_{\la_0}$ such that $\xi_{\la}(0)=q_0$ and $\xi_{\la}(\mu)=\la_0$; we set $E(\lambda)=\xi_{\la}(\la)$.
-We then prove that $E$ is injective.
+In fact, if we take $\rho$ real, $\sigma$ is real, the Julia set of $f_{\la_0}$ is a line parallel to the imaginary axis and the attracting basin of $q_0$ is a simply connected, completely invariant half plane containing the asymptotic value $\la_0$.
+Following the notation in section~\ref{fatoucomps} we denote the basin of $q_0$ by $K_0$.